monocasual/giada/README.md

 Giada - Your Hardcore Loopmachine is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with Giada - Your Hardcore Loopmachine.
-If not, see <http://www.gnu.org/licenses/>.
+If not, visit <http://www.gnu.org/licenses/>.